Github4543/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+0

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+	Yes, it looks the same as the other machine except for the ticket price and "your total"
 	* What happens if you insert too much money into the machine – do you receive any refund?
+	No
 	* What happens if you do not insert enough and then try to print a ticket?
+	The string will return the price of the ticket and what your total is...

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.